Guide to U.S. Capped Bust Half Dollars

-The designer of the Capped Bust Half Dollar was John Reich, an immigrant from Germany who came to the United States in the early 19th century.
-He was recommended by President Thomas Jefferson to become an assistant engraver at the United States Mint in 1801.
-However, he would not take the position until 1807 since Robert Scot, chief engraver and designer of most of the early United States coins, had refused an assistant.
-John Reich was eventually hired when the health and eye sight of Scot began to decline.
-One of Reich’s first tasks was to redesign circulating coinage, which all featured Scot’s designs.
+The designer of the Capped Bust Half Dollar was John Reich, a German who came to the United States in the early 19th century.
+He had been recommended by President Thomas Jefferson for the position of Assistant Engraver in 1801, however he would not take the position until 1807.
+Robert Scot, Chief Engraver and designer of most of the early United States coins, had initially refused an assistant.
+Reich was eventually hired when Scot’s health and eyesight began to decline.
+One of Reich’s first tasks was to create new designs for circulating coinage.

-The obverse of Reich’s new design features the bust of Liberty, facing left.
-She is wearing a cap, which is referred to as a Phrygian or Freedom Cap, a symbol of the American Revolutionary War.
-Liberty’s hair is curling and flowing gently downwards and a small part of her dress can be seen just below the neck.
-There are seven stars in front and six additional stars behind, representing the original thirteen states in the Union.
-The headband carries the inscription LIBERTY, and the date, slightly curved, is seen beneath the portrait.
+The obverse of Reich’s design for the half dollar features the bust of Liberty, facing left.
+She is wearing a cap, which is referred to as a Phrygian or Freedom Cap, a symbol popular during the American Revolutionary War.
+Liberty’s slightly curled hair flows downwards and a small part of her dress can be seen just below the neck.
+There are seven stars to the left and six to the right, representing the original thirteen states in the Union.
+Liberty’s headband carries the inscription LIBERTY, and the date is found beneath the portrait.

 The reverse design features a bald eagle with its wings spread and a shield over its breast.
 The eagle’s talons grasp a bundle of arrows and an olive branch.
 The inscription UNITED STATES OF AMERICA appears above, and a scroll includes the motto E PLURIBUS UNUM.
 The denomination, expressed as “50 C.” is placed below the eagle.
 The denomination was also indicated on the edge lettering as FIFTY CENTS OR HALF A DOLLAR.